Gran Fondo is the name which is given to long distance bicycle races for amateur participants.

 For the time trial :

 The length of the course must be between 15 and 40 km.
-A mountain time trial can be shorter.
+If the time trial is a mountain time trial, the distance may be shorter.

 For city-to-city races:

-- Less than 150 km: minimum 2 feed zones are implemented.
+- Less than 150 km: minimum 2 feed zones are required.

-- More than 150 km: minimum 3 feed zones are implemented.
+- More than 150 km: minimum 3 feed zones are required.

-- There is an extra beverage per rider at the finish line.
+- An additional beverage per rider at the finish line is required.

-- The presence of the next feed zone is indicated at least 5 km ahead of each zone
+- Signs must be placed to indicate the presence of each feed zone at least 5 km ahead of each zone

 For time trial: